 Tracking made easy

-I’m Productive is the right tool fort such contingencies.
-For it gives you live tracking of tasks; you can just tap open the application and see the progress bar in real time.
+I’m Productive is the right tool for such contingencies.
+For it gives you live tracking of tasks; you can just tap open the application and see the progress bar in real-time.
 This report is not based on any arbitrary value either.
 You can get a detailed view of the metrics- like the number of hours already spent on the project, the expected time to finish etc.

 The idea behind this is pretty simple.
 Once an employee logs in, the system’s intelligent timer would start on its own.
 It’s automatically paused when they either take a break or check out.
 And at the next check-in, it resumes without external intervention.

-Meaning, with minimal supervision, you get all the information you need about task-progress.
+This means, with minimal supervision, you get all the information you need about task progress.

 But that’s not to say I’m Productive breaches into an employee’s privacy.
 It’s a system that respects the same.
 Unlike many other tools of its ilk, it doesn’t capture keystrokes or screenshots of works in progress.
 It uses a transition tracking approach which gives you the precise time spent on a task without micro-managing and demeaning individual morale.